CielP/Automating-system-update/README.md

     - has a Requirements files `Gemfile` under the path

 ## Things to Update
-We want to update all products on customer site, so we need to generate a **offline** update pack, which is based on a image of previous version of product.
+To update our server(VM) without Internat, we need to generate a **offline** update pack, which is generated based on previous version of the VM image.

-1. For Ubuntu system: runs security updates offline, the result should be identical with running `unattended-upgrade` on system.
+1. For Ubuntu system: and archive same result as `apt update; apt upgrade` offline.
-  (This is a example list of what packages unattended-upgrade would update, this command does not actually update system packages)

 2. For Python project:
-  - Update `requirements.txt`
-  - Update python packages required by `requirements.txt`
+  - Update `Pipfile.lock` and archive same result as `pipenv sync` offline

 3. For Ruby project:
-  - Update `Gemfile`
-  - Update ruby gems required by `Gemfile`
+  - Update `Gemfile` and archive same result as `bundle install` offline

 ## Input
 Given following data: